 The points-based system will take into account qualifications, professional experience, age, German language skills and ties to Germany such as family members in the country.

 Every year, quotas will be set depending on which industries need workers.
 Three out of four of the following criteria must also be met to apply for the scheme:

-- A degree or vocational training recognised by Germany
+- A degree or vocational training

-- Three years’ professional experience
+- Three years of professional experience

 - Language skills or a previous stay in Germany

 - 35 years old or younger